ash1814/ash1814/README.md

-# Hello, I'm [Your Name] 👋
+# Hello, I'm Ashiqur Rahman 👋

 Welcome to my GitHub profile!
-I'm passionate about [Your Interests], and I enjoy solving problems and creating [Your Specialization]-related projects.
+I'm passionate about , and I enjoy solving problems and creating [Your Specialization]-related projects.
 Here's a bit about me:

 - 🔭 I’m currently working on [Current Project or Goal]
 - 🌱 I’m currently learning [What You're Learning]